Preparing for a Career in Media

 What is an Internship?

-- An internship is a part-time or full-time job during the academic year or the summer months in which you receive supervised, practical training in your field of study.
+- An internship is a part-time or full-time assignment during the academic year or the summer months in which you receive supervised, practical training in your field of study.

-- You will perform work for the internship site just as a regular employee would, although generally with closer supervision.
-And, just like an employee, you should report on time and as scheduled, taking your duties and assignments seriously.
+- You will perform work for the internship site just as a regular employee would, although generally with closer supervision, where a final assignment or evaluation may be required to receive credit.

 Receiving Academic Credit